His Holiness the Dalai Lama – an Astrological Profile

 THE HISTORICAL LAMA

 Progressed stations represent a pause in time and space to rearrange things, within and without, in the greater journey of continuous personal growth.
-The official enthronement ceremony, however, as the spiritual and political leader of Tibet took place on November 17, 1950, in Lhasa when Lhamo Thondup was to become the Dalai Lama.
+The Dalai Lama’s official enthronement ceremony as the spiritual and political leader of Tibet took place on November 17, 1950, in Lhasa when Lhamo Thondup was to become the Dalai Lama.
 The progressed Saturn at the time was completing its opposition to the birth Moon as foreseen in the natal potentials.
 The exact aspect brought the leader into his responsibilities at the tender age of fifteen.

 Marc Edmund Jones, in his Scope of Astrological Prediction states: